 A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a clothing store.

-This type of retail insurance covers basic clothing store risks, such as a customer injured by a broken clothing rack.
+This type of retail insurance covers basic risks, such as a customer injured by a broken clothing rack at your boutique.
 Bundle it with property coverage for savings in a business owner’s policy.

 Most states require workers' compensation coverage for apparel stores with employees.
 It also protects sole proprietors from work injury costs denied by health insurance.